 After sending emails, I process all the replies, break them down into positives and negatives, and approach each response with an individual strategy.
 For example, within the course of my cooperation with the client, I received around 70% of negative replies — this is completely normal for a competitive sphere like software development.

 However, getting sales objections is not always the end of the line.
 Of course, there were negative replies where the prospect made their lack of interest in purchasing any services loud and clear — in those cases, agreeing with them and removing their emails from the outreach campaign is the only reasonable thing to do.
-However, there were also replies that allowed me to continue the conversation for a little while.
+However, some replies allowed me to continue the conversation for a little while.

 Most of the prospects who replied negatively said something along the lines of “I can’t use your services right now.”
-For them, I developed a campaign that basically consisted of the following messages:
+For them, I developed a campaign that consisted of the following messages:

 Message # 1: Asking for clarifications.
 It never hurts to ask your prospects why they can’t work with you right now.
 As long as you don’t come off as pressuring or commanding, you can expect an honest response.

-In our messages, we mention that we need that information in order to gain a better understanding of our target audience and always thank our recipients for their input.
+In our messages, we mention that we need that information to gain a better understanding of our target audience and always thank our recipients for their input.

 Message # 2: Giving food for thought.
 This type of email depends on the kind of reasons your prospects provide.
 In my case, “I already have a vendor” was the main cause for refusing our sales offer.
 Once again, you shouldn’t try and convince your prospects to change their mind on the spot.
 You’ll fail and leave a bad impression.

 Instead, I informed the prospects the client’s offer still stands and recommended they contact us when they will be planning their budget for the next season.
 I also always offered to take a look at the pricing and compare it with the costs charged by their current vendor.